Ilchi Lee: The Call of Sedona

 In 2011, Lee wrote The Call of Sedona: Journey of the Heart and it is published by BEST Life Media.
 It has been listed as a New York Times Best Seller.
 It was on the Washington Post Best Seller, USA Today Best Seller, LA Times Best Seller, and the IndieBound Best Seller lists.
 This book made the author the first Korean author to rank on the four major bestseller lists in the United States.

 In The Call of Sedona, Ilchi Lee shares his personal memoirs and the inspirations he received in Sedona, Arizona.
 Among these were claimed experiences of being visited in his mind, (in meditation) by Lester Levenson, a master who had recently dropped his body, who urged Lee to buy his Sedona Method group's Sedona retreat property, which Lee later bought after much vacillation, due mainly to the price, but he found a way to handle it.
 The book also provides a range of advice on meditation and spirituality that claims to benefit anyone.
 Though millions of visitors are drawn each year to Sedona, Arizona's red rock formations, Lee believes there is much more to be gained than what can be seen with the eye.
 Recounting his own experiences, he here tells how readers can find inner strength and guidance by experiencing the spirit of Sedona.
 According to one review, "The Call of Sedona offers powerful guidance for all people seeking to connect with their inner selves, nature, and the spirit of this magical region."

 Lee is donating 30% of his royalties from the sale of his book to three Sedona area charities: Camp Soaring Eagle, Yavapai Big Brothers Big Sisters, and the Sedona Community Center.

 Controversy

 Criticism

 Ilchi Lee's brain education claims have been described as pseudoscience by Ben Goldacre in his Guardian column and by Brian Cummings, a neuroscientist at the University of California, Irvine.

-Lee's organization has also been described as a cult by Steven Hassan.
+Lee's organization has also been described as a cult by American mental health professional and author who specializes in the area of cults, Steven Hassan.